How Do You Want Your Language Arts—Complete Curriculum or By Subject?

 - Choose an integrates language arts program like Learning Language Arts Through Literature.

-Homeschool Language Arts Courses at Lamp Post Homeschool
+Homeschool Language Arts Subjects at Lamp Post Homeschool

 There are three ways to go here, but first, let’s talk about what subjects are covered in language arts and when.

 - In elementary grades, your child will study reading, spelling, handwriting, and English.

 - For 7th to 12th grades, language arts includes English including grammar and composition, literature, and vocabulary.

 - College-bound students need to master the art of writing essays and research papers which is usually included in an English course.

 - If your secondary level student still needs additional handwriting or spelling instruction, continue until it is mastered.
 We have handwriting courses for older students.
 It isn’t necessary to repeat every year once your student masters it.
 The homeschool advantage is having on the spot observation and feedback about the student’s handwriting.